-Hayabusa sample capsule photographed on the ground in Australia
+Hayabusa sample return capsule sitting in the Woomera desert, Australia

 On June 14, 2010, following its dramatic, fiery reentry the night before, the Hayabusa sample return capsule sat on the ground in the Woomera Prohibited Area, Australia, waiting to be retrieved.